 Each of the guys in the group got a copy of the record, and that was it!
 They never heard it on the radio or on any jukeboxes.
 Considering that "Sixteen Tons" received a "good" review in the trades, there seems to have been no promotion of the disc whatsoever (it's amazing that Tip Top even bothered to send it out for review).
 As far as I can tell, the Chirps didn't even bother to use the record as leverage to get better gigs.
 They were only weekend entertainers anyway, so nothing much changed for them after the record was released.

 The Chirps might have stumbled along with their minimalist career for many more years, but in 1958, Tommy Johnson recruited his son Ellis as bass for the Harmonizing Four.
 At that point, the others simply gave it up.

-Ellis Johnson died around 1997, but all the other members are still living in Virginia.
+Ellis Johnson died around 1997.
+Marvin Williams passed away March 13, 2006.
 While the Chirps were capable of turning out some pretty good tunes, it's fair to say that they had absolutely no impact on the music business whatsoever.

 Label photos courtesy of George Moonoogian.

 202 Sixteen Tons (EJ)/I'll Miss You This Xmas (MW) - 11/55

 LEADS: EJ = Ellis Johnson; MW = Marvin Williams